 Saving a dog’s life may be one of the greatest and most rewarding acts of kindness you will ever have experienced and the feeling will remain in your heart forever.

 If you love dogs and are thinking about adding one to your family, but a puppy is just not a good fit, I hope you will consider adopting a rescued dog.

 Here are a few good reasons.

-1. Older/rescue dogs are not as effort intensive as a young puppy.
-Chances are good that they will already be house trained; a big issue to think about if you are not able to devote time and energy into proper training that young puppies require.
+1. Older/rescue dogs are not as effort intensive as young puppies.
+Chances are good that they will already be house trained; a big issue to think about if you are not able to devote time and energy to proper training that young puppies require.
 They also don’t have the same restrictive and schedule demands as a puppy.
 Once they have adjusted to their new home, older/rescue dogs will usually sleep through the night and don’t necessarily awake too early in the morning.

 2. Not having to cope with the chewing and teething stage of a young puppy may be reason enough to look for an older dog that has been through this phase already.

 3. Adopting an older dog should guarantee that medical exams, vaccinations, de-worming, appropriate testing if necessary, such as fecal exams or blood work, as well as neutering or spaying, have been performed by a veterinarian.
 A health record would be provided when you adopt your new dog so that your veterinarian of choice can continue to provide appropriate care in addition to regular wellness check-ups.

 4. An older dog provides almost immediate companionship.
 A relationship between you and a puppy will take time to develop, as well as, allowing for the developmental time needed for the puppy to be able to participate in many of the activities you would like to do together.

 5. If the dog you adopt is over a year old, you pretty much know what you are getting as far as looks and size are concerned.